sanches-leo/lacen/README.md

                          ncAnnotation = nc_annotation)
 ```

+---

-## Checking Data Format
+## Data Integrity Check

-To ensure data compatibility, the `checkData` function verifies that all input datasets conform to the expected structure.
+Ensure your data is compatible with `lacen` standards by running:

 ```r
 checkData(lacenObject)
 ```

+---

-## Filtering and Transforming Data
+## Data Filtering and Transformation

-The `filterTransform` function removes genes with low variation to prepare data for the network buinding.
-It allows filtering based on the expression variance of differentially expressed genes (DEGs) or the most variable genes (MAD) while applying necessary transformations.
+The `filterTransform` function prepares the data for network construction by filtering low-variation genes.
+Users can select filtering criteria based on either differentially expressed genes (DEGs) or the median absolute deviation (MAD):

 ```r
 lacenObject <- filterTransform(lacenObject = lacenObject,